DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Proposed Method

 \subsection{DASVDD Anomaly Score and Objective Function}

-Let $h(.)$ and $g(.)$ be the encoding and decoding functions of the AE respectively, and let $\theta_e$ and $\theta_d$ denote their corresponding parameters (weights and biases).
+Let $h(.)$ and $g(.)$ be the encoding and decoding functions of the AE, respectively, and let $\theta_e$ and $\theta_d$ denote their corresponding parameters (weights and biases).
 Given an input sample $x$, the encoder calculates its latent representation $z = h(x;\theta_e)$.
 Then the reconstructed output is $\hat x = g(z;\theta_d)$.

-We define the anomaly score as a combination of reconstruction error and the distance of the latent representation from the center of the hyper-sphere.
+We define the anomaly score as a combination of reconstruction error and the distance of the latent representation from the center of the hypersphere.
 Formally, given a sample $x$, the anomaly score $S(x)$ can be written as:

-where $c$ denotes the center of the enclosing hyper-sphere and $\gamma$ is a hyperparameter balancing contribution of the two terms.
-The star symbol `$^*$' denotes the optimum value of the corresponding parameter, that is obtained after completing the algorithm training phase.
-From now on, we refer to the first term of equation (\ref{eq:2}) as reconstruction error term and to the second term as SVDD term.
+where $c$ denotes the center of the enclosing hypersphere, and $\gamma$ is a hyperparameter balancing contribution of the two terms.
+The star symbol `$^*$' denotes the optimum value of the corresponding parameter that is obtained after completing the algorithm training phase.
+From now on, we refer to the first term of equation (\ref{eq:2}) as the reconstruction error term and to the second term as SVDD term.

 The objective of the network is to minimize the anomaly score on the normal data.
-Therefore, we can set the objective function equal to the anomaly score, and define the objective of our method as is shown below in (\ref{eq:3}) where $n$ denotes the batch size.
+Therefore, we can set the objective function equal to the anomaly score and define it as shown below in (\ref{eq:3}) where $n$ denotes the batch size.

-Including the reconstruction error, i.e. the first term, in the objective function is to avoid converging to a latent representation that the decoder cannot reconstruct the normal samples from.
-The second term corresponds to the SVDD term which is to penalize the radius of the hyper-sphere.
-By minimizing the second term, we in fact minimize average of the samples distance from the hyper-sphere centre $c$; hence minimizing the volume of the hyper-sphere enclosing the normal data points.
+In the above loss function, we can add a term $\lambda \|\Theta\|_F$ to include the weight decay regularization as well.
+Here, $\lambda$ is the weight decay hyperparameter and $\Theta$ denotes the matrix of the concatenation of the encoder and decoder's weights.
+Including the reconstruction error, i.e. the first term, in the objective function is to avoid converging to a trivial latent representation that the decoder cannot reconstruct the normal samples from.
+The second term corresponds to the SVDD term, which is to penalize the radius of the hypersphere.
+By minimizing the second term, we, in fact, minimize the average distance of the sample from the hypersphere centre $c$, hence minimizing the volume of the hypersphere enclosing the normal data points.